rdpbecker/Timer/examples/README.md

+# splitNames.csv

+In the root directory, there should be a file called *splitNames.csv*.
+This file contains all the games, categories, and split names for each category.
+An example is in *splitNames.csv*.

+# config.json

 The *config.json* file allows for configuration of the timer fonts and colours, as well as the information shown in the bottom section, the number of segments included, and the position of the